“I hate you, mommy!”

 It makes them feel proud and important knowing that they are capable of doing things, especially the ones that they see grown-ups do, or are used to having grown-ups do for them.

 Secondly, exploration is another big toddler priority at this stage, and they want to explore their worlds without any interference from you!
-That’s not always possible, of course, but letting your toddler experiment with her environment whenever it’s safe for her to do so can help her feel confident and independent.
+That’s not always possible, of course, but letting your toddler experiment with their environment whenever it’s safe for them to do so can help them feel confident and independent.

 Choose your battles

 Not everything should be controlled.
 Toddlers should be given the wiggle room to make their own decisions in situations where they won’t be in any danger, like wandering around a specific area of the mall when you’re there, for example.
-Close supervision is important, but in order to let your child feel a sense of independence, you can let her start to explore without holding her hand – as long as they have the physical strength and coordination to do explore, and she has plenty to investigate within your line of sight.
-Just make sure that you’re a step away from her at all times.
+Close supervision is important, but in order to let your child feel a sense of independence, you can let them start to explore without holding their hand – as long as they have the physical strength and coordination to do explore, and they have plenty to investigate within your line of sight.
+Just make sure that you’re a step away from them at all times.

 Setting limits is important at this age, and staying consistent about those limits is even more so.
-Any reprimands or reminders of limits should happen right away, according to the American Academy of Pediatrics, so that the child will make the connection between what she did and what you’re saying to her.
+Any reprimands or reminders of limits should happen right away, according to the American Academy of Pediatrics, so that the child will make the connection between what they did and what you’re saying to them.

 Limit your questions